lenoraporter/doc-site/public/docs/avatar.md

 ---
 title: Avatar Component
-description: Documentation for the Avatar component.
+description: The Avatar component is used to display a user's profile picture.
 ---

-# Avatar Component

-The Avatar component is used to display a user's profile picture.

 ## Usage